t54-labs/AgenticRiskStandard/docs/settlement-rails/abstract-interface.md

     ref: str                  # Reference (e.g., "settle:job-123:release")
 ```

-## MockEscrowClient
+## Mock Implementations

-The mock implementation stores deposits in an in-memory dict keyed by `"{job_id}:{deposit_type.name}"`.
-It enforces basic invariants (no double deposits, can only release/refund LOCKED deposits) and returns deterministic references for testing.
+`MockFeeEscrow` and `MockCollateralVault` store deposits in in-memory dicts keyed by job ID.
+They enforce basic invariants (no double deposits, can only release/refund LOCKED deposits) and return deterministic references for testing.

-## MockSettlementLayer

-The mock settlement layer composes `MockEscrowClient` and skips payment rail transfers.
-It produces deterministic `lock_ref`, `settlement_ref`, `collateral_ref`, and `transfer_ref` values that tests can assert against.
+`MockSettlementLayer` composes `MockFeeEscrow` + `MockCollateralVault` and skips payment rail transfers.
+It produces deterministic `lock_ref`, `settlement_ref`, `collateral_ref`, `premium_ref`, and `transfer_ref` values that tests can assert against.